How to become a Forensic Psychologist

 Most states require students to take the EPPP.
 Students should take this exam as soon as they are eligible in their state, which is typically after they've completed the necessary educational work for their doctoral program.

 Apply For Professional Licensure

-When all the requirements for a specific state have been met, new psychologists can apply for state licensure from their local board of licensing
+When a student has met all the requirements for a specific state, new psychologists can apply for state licensure with their local board of licensing